-Chances are, if guests at Monday evening’s Metropolitan Museum of Art Costume Institute Gala were not wearing Versace (one of the evening's sponsors), they will be wearing looks from the brand that sponsored their attendance.
-For the uninitiated, the Met Gala ticketing situation works like this: Attendees, which are all pre-approved by the event’s chair Anna Wintour, pay between $30,000 and $50,000 for an individual ticket or commit to a minimum of $275,000 for a table for 10.
+Chances are, if guests at Monday evening’s Metropolitan Museum of Art Costume Institute Gala are not wearing Gucci (one of the corresponding exhibition’s key sponsors), they will be wearing looks from the brand that sponsored their attendance.
+For the uninitiated, the Met Gala ticketing situation works like this: attendees, which are all pre-approved by the event’s chair Anna Wintour, pay between $30,000 and $50,000 for an individual ticket or commit to a minimum of $275,000 for a table for 10.

 “While individual tickets are hard to come by," according to the New York Post, "it’s almost impossible to snag one of the tables (there were 65 last year), which reportedly go for $275,000 but which sources [said] can cost upwards of $500,000.
 They are typically snatched up by sponsors like Apple and Warner Bros., and fashion houses like Maison Valentino.”

 With this in mind, when you see a group of models/actresses all wearing one brand, chances are, they are guests of that brand.
 For instance, in 2017, Ciara, Hailee Steinfeld, Jennifer Hudson, Amber Valetta, Lucky Blue Smith and Pyper America Smith all wore H&M. This is because the Swedish fast fashion – which was one of the sponsors of the Gala that year – dressed them, paid for their tickets (by way of its table), and may have even paid them to attend.